WPLake > Learning Hub > ACF get_field() and the_field() Functions: Detailed Explanation

 <img src="<?php echo esc_attr(get_field('image_field_name')); ?>" >

-To avoid constantly remembering to escape values, you can utilize a template engine like Twig, which automatically escapes all values by default.
-For instance, the Advanced Views plugin employs Twig and supports all ACF field types out of the box.
+To avoid constantly remembering to escape values, you can utilize a template engine like Twig or Blade, which automatically escapes all values by default.
+For instance, the Advanced Views framework mentioned before supports both template engines, as well as all the ACF field types out of the box.

 8. Not-formatted option of the ACF get_field() function